 Hi I’m Aaron McHugh.

 I want to help you live on purpose and discover your path to a well-lived life.
-I write and speak on how to make adjustments to your thinking, your beliefs and your habits.
-The rewards are experiencing more joy, adventure and connection.
+I write and speak on how to make adjustments to your thinking, your beliefs, and your habits.
+The rewards are experiencing more joy, adventure, connection.

 I love helping people find deeper meaning and purpose in life, work, and adventure.
 A couple of fun things about me.
 I love creating an excuse to hike to the top of a hill and fire up a fresh coffee.
 My college English professor told me I wasn’t a very good writer, but I knew better.

 I’m on a quest to climb all fifty-eight of the fourteen thousand foot peaks in Colorado.
 I have seventeen more to go.
 I booked my first podcast guest in 2012 without knowing how to record and release a podcast.

 I love facilitating clarity and discovery, being a lifestyle ambassador and continually exploring.
 I see myself as a guide offering field reports from my experiences.
 I end all 150+ Work Life Play podcast (Subscribe here) episodes with my mantra Keep Going born out of my love for curious exploration.